-Welcome to Dream City.
+Welcome to Dream City

-- your project has to be sustainable and socially responsible
+- Think sustainable and socially responsible.

 Living in Dream City

-Read more about living in Dream City in the Camp Codex for Dream City and learn about electricity, sound facts, gift economy, sponsorships etc.: Living in Dream City 2013
+Read more about living in Dream City in the Camp Codex for Dream City and learn about electricity, sound facts, gift economy, sponsorships etc.: Living in Dream City 2014

 In Dream City you have the freedom to build your camp more or less as you like as long as it is within the ordinary safety regulations for building at Roskilde Festival.
 For instance, you can’t build a 3-meter tall tower without making sure it doesn’t topple in the wind.
 Just like you can’t build “caves” that you can’t get out from in case of an emergency, or build fires in the middle of the camping area.
 Other than that you should be good if the project meets the safety codes of Roskilde festival.
 These safety codes can be altered in the process and are evaluated by the festival’s safety crew.
 Therefore, changes to your project might be required in order for it to comply with standing safety codes.